Part of a successful EHS strategy depends on capturing the right metrics, and then knowing how to use those metrics to improve your EHS operations.

 How to Calculate Total Recordable Incident Rate

-OSHA uses TRIR to gauge a company’s safety performance.
-The resulting calculation reflects the number of incidents per 100 employees at any given time.
+OSHA uses TRIR, among several other methods, to gauge a company’s safety performance.
+The resulting calculation reflects the number of recordable injuries per 100 full-time workers during a one-year period.

 TRIR looks at the number of total recordable incidents and compares it to the number of total hours worked by all employees in a single year.
-In this case, a recordable incident is any work-related incident that results in death, injury, or illness.
+In this case, a recordable incident is any work-related injury and illness that result in death, loss of consciousness, days away from work, restricted work activity, transfer to another job, or medical treatment beyond first aid.

 The formula set forth by OSHA is as follows: